-By Daniel Picard.
-Last Updated 21st July 2022.
+By Danielle Graves.
+Last Updated 9th October 2023.
 This guide on road traffic accident claims will tell you how much compensation for anxiety after a car accident it’s possible to recover.

 While a large proportion of claims tend to be for physical injuries, you could also make a claim for psychological and emotional trauma following a car accident.
 This would include if you were made to suffer depression, Post-Traumatic Stress Disorder (PTSD) or anxiety after a car accident, you could make a personal injury claim to compensate you in your difficult time against a responsible party.